 There is also a range of other private equipment and adaptations services in Trafford.

-- By hospital staff on behalf of their patients who are in need of a wheelchair on a short term basis.
+- Hospital staff on behalf of their patients who are in need of a wheelchair on a short term basis.

 - By GPs on behalf of patients waiting for an assessment by the Specialised Ability Centre.
 This request will go via the One Stop Resource Centre.

 Telecare equipment is linked to a telephone alarm unit.
 Detectors can raise the alarm in an emergency or give early warning of smoke, extreme heat, flood, a fall, if someone has left the property or managed to get in or out of bed safely.
 Find telecare services who provide this equipment.

 If you have a sensory disability you may need equipment to support your day-to-day living.
 In order to work out just what equipment and other support is needed, we do need to carry out an assessment.
 For more information contact the Sensory Team.

 There is help and support available if you have problems with your equipment in the evenings and at the weekend.

 If you have problems with a mattress or motorised bed, please contact the out of hours service, run by Karomed, on 01460 66033 and quote “One Stop Resource Centre”.

 If you have problems with a hoist please refer to the equipment label for out of hours emergency contact numbers.